March 6, 2020

 As Jamie travels and back and forth between London and Seaford, the divorce starts to take an emotional toll on him too, as he sees his mother slide into a deep depression.
 She’s given up her hobby of collecting poems.
 She’s stopped caring about her personal appearance and she spends long hours staring into space.
 Grace also shows signs of mental instability that go beyond depression, because she leaves love notes for Edward around the house, in the delusional hope that he will change his mind and come back to her.
 And she gets a male Labrador Retriever puppy and names him Edward.

 Jamie is somewhat of a loner, but he has two close friends he confides in about his personal problems—a couple named Jess (played by Aiysha Hart) and Dev (played by Ryan McKen).
 Jess and Dev, who are happily dating each other, offer some insightful advice to Jamie, because they know his dating habits, which is a side of Jamie that his parents’ don’t see.
-They tell Jamie that as much as he might dislike his father Edward’s seemingly aloof demeanor, Jamie can also be emotionally distant when it comes to romantic relationships, and make he needs to open up more.
+They tell Jamie that as much as he might dislike his father Edward’s seemingly aloof demeanor, Jamie can also be emotionally distant when it comes to romantic relationships, and maybe he needs to open up more.

 When Jamie realizes that he’s a lot more like his father than he really wanted to admit, it prompts him to look at his parents’ divorce from a new perspective, and he starts to come to grips with how the failure of the marriage will affect his views on life.
 “Hope Gap” has a level of heartbreaking authenticity that isn’t seen very much in movies about divorce.
 That’s probably because writer/director William Nicholson went through something similar when his parents split up after nearly 30 years of marriage.